vaishdho1/Raft-project/README.md

 - **Persistence**: `persist()` and `readPersist()` for crash recovery
 - **Snapshots**: `Snapshot()` and `InstallSnapshot` RPC for log compaction
 - **State Machine Interface**: Commits log entries via `ApplyMsg` channel

+### Replicated Key/Value Store (`kvraft1/`)

+The KV service is built on top of Raft using state machine replication:
+- **Client/Server**: `src/kvraft1/client.go` and `src/kvraft1/server.go`
+- **Apply path**: Raft delivers committed commands and installed snapshots to the service via the Raft `ApplyMsg` channel, the KV layer applies them deterministically.
+- **Snapshots**: The KV layer can snapshot its state; Raft persists the snapshot and uses it to compact the log and to bring lagging peers up to date via `InstallSnapshot`.

 ## Prerequisites